kmrinal/-edgebos-aggregator-next-client/README.md

 ## Overview

 EdgeBOS Aggregator Next Client is the client-side component of a client-server bonding architecture, specifically designed for **OpenWrt 24** routers and edge devices.
-The client bonds multiple network interfaces (4G/5G, WiFi, Ethernet, etc.) and intelligently distributes traffic across them to the EdgeBOS Aggregator Next Server.
+The client uses **MIMO-inspired multi-link aggregation** concepts to bond multiple network interfaces (4G/5G, WiFi, Ethernet, etc.) and intelligently distributes traffic across them to the EdgeBOS Aggregator Next Server.
 This approach provides more granular control over packet routing, load balancing, and failover mechanisms compared to traditional MPTCP.

+### MIMO-Inspired Multi-Link Aggregation

+Similar to how MIMO (Multiple-Input Multiple-Output) wireless technology uses multiple antennas to transmit different spatial streams based on channel conditions, EdgeBOS Aggregator Next treats each WAN interface as a transmission channel.
+Each outgoing packet is:

+1. **Captured** from the LAN traffic
+2. **Segmented and sequenced** for reliable reassembly
+3. **Assigned to a WAN link** based on real-time link-state metrics
+4. **Transmitted** through the selected WAN interface

+This is analogous to MIMO's transmit-chain, where each antenna carries a different spatial stream optimized for current channel conditions.

 ### How It Works